SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/experiments/README.md

 # Experiment:

 * [1.
 Introduction](#1-Introduction)
 * [2.
 Experiment Implemented](#2-Experiment-Implemented)
 * [3.
 How to Contribute](#3-How-to-Contribute)

 ## 1. Introduction

 This class gives access to open-source experimental data (neural recording, behaviours, etc.) through various plotting functions and visualisations of experimental measurements.
-Each data set is organised in recordings session with an attributed recording number (rec index), given in list at the initialisation of the class.
+Each data set is organised in recordings session with an attributed recording number (rec index), given in a list at the initialisation of the class.
 It is possible to plot a selected tetrode (select the index in the list) recording $.plot_{}recording_{}tetr(index)$, the trajectory recording within the arena $.plot_{}trajectory(index)$ and get access to the experimental details call $.show_{}keys()$.

 ## 2. Experiment-Implemented